OlaPietka/Code-Wars-Exercises/README.md

 "Write a function that accepts a square matrix (N x N 2D array) and returns the determinant of the matrix."

 ### Primes in numbers
 "Given a positive number n > 1 find the prime factor decomposition of n.
-The result will be a string with the following form :
+The result will be a string with the following form:
 `(p1**n1)(p2**n2)...(pk**nk)`
 with the p(i) in increasing order and n(i) empty if n(i) is 1."